 Tiny babies make lots of funny sounds.
 It is not always clear how to answer.
 As a parent, you have many ways of showing your baby approval and support:

 Babies and toddlers are not always easy to understand.
-When they begin to say words (often around 12 months of age), their early attempts can change a lot.
+When they begin to say or sign words (often around 12 months of age), their early attempts can change a lot.

 Toddlers may use jargon - a mix of jibberish and a word attempt or two.
+Their early signs may be “baby signs” that are different from the sign you know.
 Parents can still affirm and keep the conversation going.